Manage site isolation

 Turn on site isolation for specific websites

 You can create a specific list of websites that you want to isolate.
 Each entry on the list will run in a dedicated rendering process.
-You can include sites that users log in to, as well as other sites that contain sensitive information like productivity sites or intranet sites.
+You can include sites that users sign in to as well as other sites that contain sensitive information, such as productivity sites or intranet sites.

 To test your configuration locally before you deploy it to your organization, use the command line flag to specify a list of website that you want to isolate.
 For example:

 To turn on site isolation for a specific list of websites for your entire organization, configure the IsolateOrigins policy and deploy the updated policy settings to your Chrome devices.

 If you would like to test that Site Isolation has been successfully turned on, you can follow the steps below:

 - Navigate to a website that has cross-site subframes.
 For example: